spinningtopsofdoom/navigating-clojurescript-fire-swamp/clojure_west/externs/01-externs.md

 !SLIDE

 # Use in small doses
-## Defeats Google Closure Advanced Optimization
+## String Names defeats Google Closure Advanced Optimization

 !SLIDE

-## Externs Inference and `cljs-oops` opens up JavaScript ecosystem
+## Opns up the JavaScript ecosystem
-### Most JavaScript libraries don't have externs
+### Selectively use library features with

+- ClojureScript externs inference
+- `cljs-oops`

 !SLIDE

-## CLJSJS libraries and  externs file always the best options
+## CLJSJS libraries and  externs file remain the best options if available